-about 200 representing Aid to Dependent Children visited the state capital, Olympia.
+about 200 representing Aid to and jail.
+Why?
+He protested too Dependent Children visited the state capital, Olympia.

 Gov. Langlie was "too busy" to see the committee that called on him.
 But while they were still seated in an anteroom, someone happened to lean against a door which burst open.
 Bless you!
 There was His Honor, comfortably reclining on a chaise longe, busy as a one-armed paper-hanger, working hard, heels over head doing nothing but taking it easy.
 True fact!